aisingapore/TagUI/src/media/RPA Workshop.md

 The keyboard and mouse steps, as well as helper functions mouse_xy(), mouse_x(), mouse_y(), can be used to do complex UI interactions.
 A screen (real or Xvfb) is needed for visual automation.
 [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (optical character recognition) is used for visually retrieving text.
 Also, by using vision step, you can send [custom SikuliX commands](http://sikulix-2014.readthedocs.io/en/latest/genindex.html) to do things that are not covered by TagUI.

 # [Further Resources](https://github.com/kelaberetiv/TagUI)
-*For more info and documentation on TagUI, visit its [repository page](https://github.com/kelaberetiv/TagUI).*
+*For more info and documentation on TagUI, visit its [home page](https://github.com/kelaberetiv/TagUI).*